 Explore city pages with high-demand restaurants, platform coverage, and more places worth tracking.

-Carbone, Don Angie, Lilia, and the deepest bench of hard-to-book Resy restaurants.
+Carbone, Daniel, Lilia, and the deepest bench of hard-to-book Resy restaurants.

 Bestia, Republique, and a strong mix of buzzy West Coast Resy openings.